AndrewNgo-ini/agentic_rag/README.md

 ## Features

 - Pure HTML/CSS/JavaScript frontend with no external dependencies
-- FastAPI backend with OpenAI integration
+- FastAPI backend with Gemini integration
 - Agentic RAG implementation with:
   - Context retrieval using embeddings and cosine similarity
   - Step-by-step reasoning with Chain of Thought